 The importance of attending all medical appointments after your accident

 The first thing you can do is to make sure that you attend all appointments scheduled for you, whether with existing providers or following up with referrals.
-Any medical record that marks you as a no-show for an appointment or any testimony that you never followed up on a referral can really hurt your credibility in the long run.
+Any medical record that marks you as a no-show for an appointment or any testimony that you never followed up on a referral can hurt your credibility in the long run.

 Remind your doctor each time the reason for your visit

 To be a good car accident client you must make sure that when you do see a provider, you let him or her know what it is that caused the injuries for which you’re seeking treatment.
-There are many times where a medical record simply reflects a completely different event than what actually happened.
+There are many times when a medical record simply reflects a completely different event than what happened.
 Recently, I had a case where my client fell through a stairway but the medical record had said she had fallen from a bicycle.
-An innocent mistake like that on the part of your provider can really cause you problems in the long run.
-So make sure your providers understand that your records reflect what actually happened.
+An innocent mistake like that on the part of your provider can cause you problems in the long run.
+So make sure your providers understand that your records reflect what happened.